pactflow/docs.pactflow.io/website/docs/docs/on-premises/docker-image-registry.md

 To set you up with console access, you will need to create a [RedHat account](https://quay.io/signin/).
 Choose "Register for a RedHat account" and once comwpleted, provide the username/email address to us to add you to the registry.

-Once we have granted access to your given email address, you should receive an email from Red Hat Quay confirming access to the PactFlow organisation.
+Once we have granted access to your given email address, you should receive an email from Red Hat Quay confirming access to the PactFlow organization.

 ### CI Access